Italsensor/RPI-MINI-UPS-R0/README.md

 ![Image](/Images/miniups_r0-3.jpg)

 Figure 2: Bottom layer view (perspective) - the battery shown is about the RTC module.
+The backup battery connector is the white one.